tudat-team/tudat-space/docs/source/_src_getting_started/examples.rst

 .. note::
-   If you have never used PyGMO before, please consider reading our introductory guide: :ref:`Optimization with PyGMO`.
+   If you have never used PyGMO before, please consider reading our introductory guide: :ref:`optimization_pygmo`.